Clinical Nurse II - Medical-El Camino Peds Nursing (0.6 FTE, Days)

 Lucile Packard Children's Hospital Stanford is the heart and soul of Stanford Children s Health.
 Nationally ranked and internationally recognized, our 311-bed hospital is devoted entirely to pediatrics and obstetrics.
 Our six centers of excellence provide comprehensive services and deep expertise in key obstetric and pediatric areas: brain & behavior, cancer, heart, pregnancy & newborn, pulmonary and transplant.
 We also provide an additional, wide range of services for babies, kids and pregnant moms

 Pediatrics at El Camino Hospital is an off-site unit for Lucile Packard Children's Hospital Stanford.
 It has 30 beds with 3 patient populations, of general pediatric, oncology and eating disorder.
+The oncology patients are admitted to receive their course of Chemotherapy treatment and their length of stay averages around a few days.
 The eating disorder is known as the Comprehensive Care program and uses a multidisciplinary approach in the treatment of eating disorders.
 A team of adolescent medicine specialists and child psychiatrists works together to ensure that all patients and their families receive the highest level of comprehensive care.
-Regular staff members also include teachers, recreational/ occupational/ physical therapists, nutritionists and psychiatrically and medically trained nurses to ensure that children receive all needed support during their treatment.
+Other staff members also include teachers, recreational/ occupational/ physical therapists, nutritionists and psychiatrically and medically trained nurses to ensure that children receive all needed support during their treatment.

 El Camino Hospital

 Mountain View, CA 94040

 This paragraph summarizes the general nature, level and purpose of the job.